 Besides the equipment installed on your boat by Scout, certain other equipment is required by the U.S. Coast Guard to help ensure passenger safety.
 Items like a sea anchor, working anchor, extra dock lines, flare pistol, life vests, a line permanently secured to your ring buoy, etc. could at some time save your passengers' lives or save your boat from damage.
 Refer to the "Federal Requirements and Safety Tips for Recreational Boats" pamphlet for a more detailed description of the required equipment.
-You can also contact the U.S. Coast Guard Boating Safety Hotline, 800-368-5647 or 800-336-2628 and 800-245-2628 in Virginia, for information on boat safety courses and brochures listing the Federal equipment requirements.
+You also can visit the U.S. Coast Guard Boating Safety web site, www. uscgboating.org, for information on boat safety courses and brochures listing the Federal equipment requirements.
 Also, check your local and state regulations.